 Meningococcal disease can cause meningitis and other serious infections.
 Studies reveal that approximately 1 in 10 people who get meningococcal disease will die from it, despite timely and appropriate treatment.
 Of the survivors, as many as 20% may have lasting problems such as brain damage, seizures, loss of limbs, loss of hearing.
 Given the devastating effects of this disease, it is extremely important to get vaccinated.
 At Apollo Clinic, we firmly believe that prevention is better than cure and offer a number of vaccination services including meningitis vaccination for adults.

 What is Meningitis?

 Meningitis is an infection of the lining around the brain or spinal cord and can be fatal.
-Meningitis can be caused by meningococcal disease.
+Meningitis can be caused by a meningococcal disease.
 You could catch the meningococcal infection through close contact with someone who has the bacteria in their throat or nose.
 Initial symptoms of meningitis are similar to cold or flu.
-However, symptoms become more severe rapidly and could include headache, aches, nausea, vomiting, sudden high fever, stiff neck, fatigue, purplish rash on arms and legs and changes in mental state.
+However, symptoms become more severe rapidly and could include a headache, nausea, vomiting, sudden high fever, stiff neck, fatigue, purplish rash on arms and legs and changes in mental state.

 Who should get a Meningitis vaccine and how is it given?